makerdao/dss-charter/README.md

 When accuring debt (during `frob`) the manager contract validates the user's ceiling (if exists) and draws a portion of the created debt as system fee.
 A minimal collateralization ratio (`Peace` / `peace`) is enforced upon drawing debt or withdrawing collateral.

-As in CropJoin, liquidations can only be done by users who created a proxy through the manager.
+As in CropJoin, liquidations can only be done by users who created a UrnProxy through the manager.

 ### Terms